-The 2021 Post-pandemic Prediction-palooza
+What Will Happen to Cities in 2021

 Derek Thompson: The workforce is about to change dramatically

-Thus, the decimation of urban transit could delay the downtown office’s official comeback and prolong the remote-work experiment.
+The majority of Americans drive to work, rather than rely on urban transit.
+But the cities that depend on urban transit often contain the headquarters or major hubs of companies whose decisions will help shape the future of work.
+For that reason, these changes could have an outsized effect on the labor market, over all.
+The decimation of urban transit could delay the downtown office’s official comeback and prolong the remote-work experiment.
 This could be a self-reinforcing cycle, in which transit cuts lead to increased remote work among white-collar employees, whose avoidance of rush-hour subways and buses leads to a lower baseline of transit revenue.

 The Future of Cities